ApTValdiFassa MATTIA RIZZI WC2024 DJI 0433 FullRes

 ➡️ From Moena (sports field) to Passo San Pellegrino: 8:30 a.m. - 10:30 a.m.

-From the shuttle terminus, the spectator (parterre) area can be reached via a short 7-10-minute walk along an easy, gently downhill snow-covered path.
+From the shuttle terminus, the grandstands can be reached via a short 7-10-minute walk along an easy, gently downhill snow-covered path.

 We recommend allowing approximately 40 minutes in total to reach the competition venue: